All Products

 image

-3. In the code editor of the job, enter and execute the following statement to query table data:
+3. In the code editor, enter and run the following statement to query table data:

 SELECT * FROM students_info;

-On the Execution Results tab in the lower part, check whether the variable is correctly parsed.
+On the Execution Results tab in the lower part, verify that the variable is correctly parsed.

 image